Course Title: Master of Science in Computing in Applied Data Science & Analytics

 The course focuses on the knowledge and skills to select, apply and evaluate data science and big data analytics techniques to discover knowledge that can add value to a company.
 Students will gain both an in-depth theoretical understanding and practical hands-on experience, including implementing novel and emerging techniques.
 Participants will be kept abreast of current research and state of the art in data science-related topics.
 Details of the modules are given below.

-For further detailed information in relation to this course, please see the dedicated programme website here.
+For further detailed information in relation to this course, please see the dedicated course website here.

-Graduates from this programme are equipped for employment in sectors where data analysis is a critical component, such as the insurance, retail, pharmaceutical, biotechnology, business, travel, telecommunication, government, and intelligence sectors.
+Graduates from this course are equipped for employment in sectors where data analysis is a critical component, such as the insurance, retail, pharmaceutical, biotechnology, business, travel, telecommunication, government, and intelligence sectors.

 Following successful completion of this course, graduates have taken up data analytics jobs with Accenture, SAP, FBD Insurance, Deutsche Bank, IBM, Eircom, Emirate airlines and PayPal, while one graduate has started his own analytics consultancy firm.
 Many students registered on this stream were already working in data analytics, or aim to start a data analytics function with their current employer.